-The architectural splendor of this Westwood client’s home speaks for itself.
-However, even a well-constructed house isn’t really a home until the family brings their personality and unique taste to the space.
+The architectural splendor of this Westwood client’s home is captivating.
+A well-constructed house isn’t a home until the family brings their personality and unique taste to the space.
 How can wood, walls, paint, and furniture express a mood or color indicative of the heart of a family?
-Art makes all the difference.
-Project details below…

 Upon entering the space, the Renjeau team saw potential for a colorful, square, abstract painting for the wall above the love seat.
 Despite the sweeping ceilings and long banister drawing the eyes upwards, the original oil on canvas by Helen Zarin floats intimately above the furniture bringing the scale down to earth for a comfortable, casual impression.
 Entitled Sea Dreams, the painting alludes to a calm, nautical horizon.
 The painting is distinctly abstract and very contemporary.